jefferyrayrussell/graph/README.md

 * g.breadth_first_traversal(start): Perform a full breadth-first traversal of the graph, beginning at start.
 Return the full visited path when traversal is complete.
+* g.weighting(): Allows edges of graph to have weight.